 For all sew alongs, tutorials, including those from books as well as my own patterns

-Quick Recap of what we covered last week
+Quick Recap of what we covered in the last three weeks

 Part 1 (6 Aug) – How to use the book, locating the patterns on the pattern sheet, tracing and adding seam allowances.

-Today we will be cutting out the fabric pieces, preparing the pieces for sewing, and completing steps 1 (front to front yoke) and 2 (making the placket)
+Part 2 (13 Aug) – Cutting out the fabric pieces, preparing the pieces for sewing, and completing steps 1 (front to front yoke) and 2 (make the placket)

 Sewing book – A Year of Sewing with Nani Iro – https://amzn.to/3Jw73Ml